offalynne/Input/docs/3.4/Platform-Quirks.md

 - Gamepad descriptions are returned as `"XInput"`.

 - Mouse is not supported by GameMaker (and Input) through UWP on Xbox.

-### UWP on touch devices

-- Touchscreen input is functional on devices supporting a device-relative number of touches.
-By default Input ignores the touchscreen, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
-When enabled, Input selects the best-available touch point to return mouse-like presses and releases.

-- Mouse input is partially functional.
-GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
-Mouse position updates when the mouse is moved.
-By default mouse input is off (see above).